Table of Contents

 I would recommend checking out my post on Yamaha keyboards that I recently did.
-I think they make some great keyboards for beginners that you might want to look into.
+I think they make some great digital pianos for beginners that you might want to look into.

-I stated earlier that I think the best things about this keyboard are the sleek design, portability, and the weighted keys.
+I stated earlier that I think the best things about this keyboard are the sleek design, portability, and weighted keys.
 This keyboard gives you what you need for a beginner, but it’s not going to blow your gates down with its sounds.

 Chordana is a cool feature it comes with as this is a good program for beginners.
 We are starting to see this program working with a lot of keyboards as it is a really good instructional program for all ages.